kypus01/Photo-Gallery-using-flexbox/README.md

 # Photo-Gallery-using-flexbox
-This is a photo gallery webite
+This is a photo gallery website